ovh/utask/pkg/plugins/builtin/script/README.md

 Files must be located under scripts folder, you should set exec permissions (+x).
 Otherwise the script plugin will try to set the exec permissions.

+The step will be considered successful if the script returns exit code 0, otherwise, it will be considered as a `SERVER_ERROR` (and will be retried).
+For unrecoverable errors (for instance, invalid parameters), it is possible to configure a list of exit codes (see `exit_codes_unrecoverable`) that should halt the execution (`CLIENT_ERROR`).

 ## Configuration

 |Fields|Description